pratsgl/BakupK8sClusterWithEtcd/etcdbackupNrestore.md

-# How to backup Live Deployments on K8s Cluster using ETCD & restore deployments during Disaster event
+# How to backup Live Deployments on K8s Cluster using ETCD(ctl) & restore deployments during Disaster event

 Scenario :